kali/dazone/README.md

 Then comes the actual "table": query 2 uses only uservisits.

 Now, the downloaded files are the ones in text-deflate.

+By the way... they are called "-deflate".
+This can get a bit subtle, and is actually a good way to waste a lot of time.
+They are actually three encapsulation formats in zlib and compatible implementation (like miniz). =gz= is the most sophisticated, with crc and various optional metadata headers.
+=zlib= has a very simple two-byte headers.
+And then there is the "raw" format, with no encapsulation at all.

+Rust wrappers in the flate2 crate supports these three formats, uses the "deflate" prefix for the raw format, and "zlib" for the two-byte header format.

+The files uses a =.deflate= suffix, but they are encoded with a zlib prefix...

 You'll need working S3 credentials and a setup s3cmd.
 The version from brew or apt worked for me.
 Run s3cmd --configure to provide your credentials, crypt